rgrove/textual-sulaco/README.md

 Succinct Style for Textual
 ==========================

 Succinct is a [solarized dark](http://ethanschoonover.com/solarized) theme for the Textual IRC client based on the [Colloquy theme of the same name](https://github.com/TempSpas/succinct-for-colloquy).
-It's currently built off of the [Sulaco](https://github.com/rgrove/textual-sulaco) dark theme.
-The theme is still in beta.
-Screenshots coming when most of the kinks are worked out!
+The code was built off of the [Sulaco](https://github.com/rgrove/textual-sulaco) dark theme.
+The theme is still in beta, so expect some kinks here and there.

 ![Screenshot](/Screenshots/screenshot1.png?raw=true)

 ## Features

-* Simple, clean design.

-* Emphasizes what you need.

-* De-emphasizes what you don’t.
+* Simple, clean design that emphasizes what you need and de-emphasizes what you don’t.

 * Doesn't overwrite any of your preferences.
 Wanna use a light UI with Sulaco?
   You can.
 Wanna change how nicknames or timestamps are formatted?
 Great!
 The theme is unobtrusive.